OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 `cargo Stylus` is a CLI toolkit built to facilitate Stylus contracts development.

-It is available as a plugin to the standard `Cargo` tool used for developing Rust programs.
+It is available as a plugin to the standard `cargo` tool used for developing Rust programs.

 ### Installing cargo Stylus